When India's second COVID wave crashed into the spring of 2021, the numbers alone were hard to absorb.

 Without those partners, aid would have remained an intention.

 This is the part the rebuilt library should preserve.
-Jewish humanitarian work is often described as generosity, innovation, or solidarity.
+Jewish humanitarian work is often described as generosity, clever tools, or solidarity.
 Sometimes it is all three.
 But if it is serious, it also becomes ordinary administration: procurement, routing, staffing, follow-up, accountability, local trust.

 That is what turns concern into relief.